cedricbastin/cedricbastin.github.io/_drafts/apple-wireless-charging.md

 It's a very Apple-like approach to build a proprietary solution on top of an existing open source standard.
 It will be interesting to see how many 3rd parties will integrate with this new feature, but it is clear that Apple bets on this technology and we will see more devices which include it going forward.
 As the AirPods cases and Apple Watches are smaller that the ring of magnets it will be interesting which integration they will provide when their next iterations will be announced.
-It might be the best of both world, being able to use any wireless charging mat (at a reduced speed) while getting the best experience with an iPhone-specific MagSafe charger.
+It might be the best of both worlds, being able to use any wireless charging mat (at a reduced speed) while getting the best experience with an iPhone-specific MagSafe charger.

 <!--- used: --->